davidabevan/Arduino/libraries/U8g2_for_Adafruit_GFX/README.md

   - The `print()` command supports UTF-8 by default.
 It also can not be disabled.
 For U8g2 the UTF-8 support must be enabled first.
   - This library does not support the change of the reference position.
 The reference position is the lower left baseline of a character.

+## Release Procedure
+  - Copy font file u8g2_fonts.c to "src" folder
+  - Change the include file in u8g2_fonts.c from "u8g2.h" to "u8g2_fonts.h"
+  - Update the list of fonts in "U8g2_for_Adafruit_GFX.h"
+  - Update keywords.txt
+  - Update version in library.properties